-AGEC 62500 (3) or ECON 60800 (2)
+AGEC 64400 (3)

 2 A student's advisory committee approves the Plan of Study.
 Determination of whether a particular course is appropriate for a Plan of Study rests with the student's major professor, the Graduate Program Chair and the Department Head.
 Additional special requirements may apply in the case of the Professional MS in International Agribusiness.
 Check with the Graduate Coordinator for details.